mafu-d/tbt-rewards/README.md

 - Run `npm install`
 - If gulp is not already installed, run `npm install --global gulp`
 - To compile SASS, run `gulp sass`

+## Recommendations for future development

+- Define companies in their own database table for easy re-use.
+Users would associate themselves with a company, searching by name and creating the company if it doesn't already exist.
+This allows for multiple users per company, and means users don't need to enter the company details each time they make a claim.
+- Allow administrators to define the reward options from the website, rather than using a hard-coded list.
+- Allow administrators to approve/decline a claim, with feedback being emailed to the user with the reason(s).